-Olivia is a first year PhD student in the Biology and Society program on the Ecology, Economics, and Ethics of the Environment track.
+Olivia is a second year PhD candidate in the Biology and Society program on the Ecology, Economics, and Ethics of the Environment track.
 She is advised by Dr. Leah Gerber and is a member of the Conservation Innovation Lab.
 She studies conservation and science policy, and is involved in projects examining the categorization of actions for Endangered Species Act recovery plans, the Five-Year review process for listed species, and Species Status Assessments.
 She hopes to help bridge the gap between scientists and decision makers.
 She is also interested in science communication, and how she can better communicate her science to stakeholders, the public, and broader audiences.
 Last summer, she combined these interests with Endangered Species Policy internships at Defenders of Wildlife and the Environmental Policy Innovation Center.

 B.S.
 Biology, The College of New Jersey, 2019